What Is a Hanok? A Complete Guide to Traditional Korean Houses, Ondol, and Courtyard Life

 The Anchae – Center of Household Life

-The anchae was the women's space, located deeper within the home.
-Even male family members avoided entering without a reason.
+The anchae was the central living space of the household, where daily chores, childcare, and family life unfolded.
 Though husbands and wives had separate quarters, a small connecting door linked the two spaces privately.

 The anchae housed the main living room (anbang), the bride’s room (geonneonbang), the kitchen, and spaces like the courtyard, storage jars, and even the outhouse.
 This was where family life unfolded—cooking, caring for children, and preparing for holidays and ancestral rites.